 - Zest of 1 organic lemon

-- Remove the short pastry from the fridge, dive it in a half and knead it until softened and roll it out on a floured surface with a rolling pin in a 5 mm thick sheet.
+Remove the short pastry from the fridge, divide it in a half, then knead it until softened and roll it out on a floured surface with a rolling pin in a 5 mm thick sheet.
 Keep the second half in the fridge until needed.

 Vote for the Saveur Blog Awards